mxc-foundation/gatsby-source-mxc-supernode/README.md

 ## How to Install

 Using NPM:
-`npm install --save mxc-supernode-plugin`
+`npm install --save gatsby-source-mxc-supernode`

 Using Yarn:
-`yarn add mxc-supernode-plugin`
+`yarn add gatsby-source-mxc-supernode`

 ## Initial Setup